ThisIsManta/vscode-code-quicken/README.md

 ## Working with one file in different context

 Supposed you want to import one file to two different kind of files, such as importing `MyDesign.css` to both `MyFile.js` and `ChrisDesign.css`.
-You need two patterns which share the same `path`, but you need to specify when to use which pattern in `when` expression where `fileExtension` variable represents the current viewing document extension.
+You need two patterns which share the same `path`, but specifying when to use which pattern in `when` expression.

 ```
 "haste.files": [
   {
     "path": "**/*.css",
-    "when": "fileExtension === 'js'",
+    "when": "activeFileInfo.fileExtensionWithoutLeadingDot === 'js'",
     "code": "import ${selectFilePath};\n"
   },
   {
     "path": "**/*.css",
-    "when": "fileExtension === 'css'",
+    "when": "activeFileInfo.fileExtensionWithoutLeadingDot === 'css'",
     "code": "@import '${selectFilePath}';\n"
   }
 ]